Angshu1997/tictactoe/README.md

 # tictactoe

-that's a game i built.
+that's a tic-tac-toe game I built.

 Technologies Used: